GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 Additionally, the `isConsentGranted` function returns "true" if a particular consent type is deemed granted.
 This status is achieved either when the consent type is explicitly set to 'granted' or when it remains unset.
 Any other setting for the consent type is interpreted as not granted.

 Combining these two functions allows for the creation of a listener that triggers when a particular consent type is granted.
-This is useful for implementing a fallback mechanism for when a user grants consent for a particular consent type.
+This is useful for implementing a fallback mechanism for when a user grants consent for a specific type of consent.

 ### Using Firebase SDK (app)

 The Firebase Analytics SDK library enables you to collect behavioral data from your app for GA4.
-The [Firebase SDK supports Consent Mode v2](https://developers.google.com/tag-platform/security/guides/app-consent?platform=ios) natively and allows for implementing the two critical commands mentioned before.
+The [Firebase SDK natively supports Consent Mode v2](https://developers.google.com/tag-platform/security/guides/app-consent?platform=ios) and allows for implementing the two critical commands mentioned before.
 Regardless, adopting Consent Mode v2 in your app is probably the biggest challenge in the migration process, as very few companies have implemented it so far.
 But as of March 6th, 2024, it will be mandatory for all advertisers targeting EEA users and wanting to use all GMP functionalities - also for app tracking.

 #### Set default consent state

 As for the web, when integrating the Firebase SDK for app development, configuring the default consent state is crucial for managing user privacy preferences.
 Out of the box, the app does not establish any consent mode values within an application.
-To set these defaults, begin by accessing your app's `info.plist` file.
+Access your app's `info.plist` file to set these defaults.
 Within this file, the app developer introduces consent mode key-value pairs, where each key represents a specific type of consent, and the value indicates the consent state—true for granted consent and false for denied.
 To exemplify, if you aim to deny consent by default for all parameters, your `info.plist` should include entries like the following:

 ```text